Why the investments to ETFs are the

 Mutual fund management and maintenance fees are typically between 0.5% and 3% per year.
 The average among the best-selling equity funds in Slovakia is around 2.3% per year.

 ETFs do not have any entry and exit fees.
 Entry fees of mutual funds are somewhere between 1% to 5% of the amount of the investment.

 Average fees of the 10 best selling mutual funds in Slovakia.

 Thanks to passive investing and low fees the net performance of ETFs is on average more than 2 times as high as the performance of mutual funds offered in Slovakia.

-Comparison of the performance of a chosen ETF investing in global stocks (db x-trackers MSCI World Index UCITS ETF 1C) and the 3 best selling mutual funds in Slovakia investing into global stocks (Iad Global Index, Pioneer Global Select EUR and SPORO fund of maximized returns) during the past 10 years.
+Comparison of the performance of a chosen ETF investing in global stocks (db x-trackers MSCI World Index UCITS ETF 1C) and the 3 best selling mutual funds in Slovakia investing into global stocks (Iad Global Index, AM SLSP Fund of maximized returns and Axa Selection Global Equity) during the past 10 years.

 Differences by tax domiciles

 Certain countries in CEE region has better tax implications for exchange traded mutual funds to those that are not traded on an exchange.

 There are two basic categories of mutual funds: accumulating and distributing.
 While building portfolios we consider this aspect to maximize clients’ after tax return.

 Inform yourself with us, and we will advise you based on your tax domicile.